MatthiasKuklinski/data-structures/queue/linear queue array/README.md

 ## Implementation
 ### Constructor
 Create a null pointer for the queue structure.
 Try to allocate memory for it.
-On success, point to the allocted memory, otherwise set the corresponding status code and return null.
+On success, point to the allocated memory, otherwise set the corresponding status code and return null.
 Create a null pointer for the queue elements.
 Try to allocate memory for it.
-On success, point to the allocted memory, otherwise deallocate the memory for the queue structure and set the corresponding status code and return null.
+On success, point to the allocated memory, otherwise deallocate the memory for the queue structure and set the corresponding status code and return null.
 Set the queue capacity according to the capacity argument.
 Set the queue front and rear index to -1 (empty).
 Set the corresponding status code and return a pointer to the queue.